History of Bill Gates in Timeline

 On May 3, 2021, Bill and Melinda Gates announced their decision to divorce after more than 27 years of marriage.

-In May 2021, The Wall Street Journal reported that Bill Gates stepped down before Microsoft's board finished its investigation into Gates's alleged inappropriate sexual relationship with a Microsoft employee, which an external law firm had begun probing in late 2019.
+In May 2021, it was reported that Bill Gates stepped down from Microsoft's board before the completion of an investigation into an alleged inappropriate sexual relationship with a Microsoft employee, which began in late 2019.

-June 2021: TerraPower and PacifiCorp Announce First Sodium Nuclear Reactor in Wyoming
+June 2021: TerraPower Announces Sodium Nuclear Reactor in Wyoming

-In June 2021, Bill Gates's company, TerraPower, and Warren Buffett's PacifiCorp announced the first sodium nuclear reactor in Wyoming, which was hailed as a step toward carbon-negative nuclear power.
+In June 2021, Bill Gates's company, TerraPower, and Warren Buffett's PacifiCorp, announced the first sodium nuclear reactor in Wyoming, hailed as a step toward carbon-negative nuclear power.

-On August 2, 2021, the divorce between Bill and Melinda Gates was finalized, with the financial details remaining confidential.
+On August 2, 2021, Bill and Melinda Gates's divorce was finalized; the financial details remained confidential.

-In October 2021, Jennifer Katherine Gates married Olympic equestrian Nayel Nassar.
+In October 2021, Bill Gates's eldest daughter, Jennifer, married Olympic equestrian Nayel Nassar.

 In 2021, Bill Gates offered free ebooks to all college and university students around the world.